By Riley Chen 1 min read

 Bet Sizing Strategies

-Varying bet sizes can serve different purposes in multi-way pots, from building the pot with strong hands to bluffing or protecting vulnerable holdings.
+Varying bet sizes can serve different purposes in multi-way pots, from building the pot with strong hands to Bluffing or protecting vulnerable holdings.
 Larger bets are often employed to charge opponents with drawing hands or to deny implied odds, while smaller bets can be used for value extraction or pot control.

 Reading Opponents